CNStanLee/TinyHarmonic/readme.md

 This step is for finn model generation (streamlining).
 - In this step, all the script should be excuted in the FINN docker.
 - We need to update the activation function and transformation to finn src
-- Some operations and transformations need to be replaced in FINN.
+- (important) Some operations and transformations need to be replaced in FINN.
 In ref/step4/replace_finn, there are two folders and one script which need to be replaced to your finn respo finn/src/finn, for these transformations' detail, please check the readme under ref/step4
 - After the replacement, now the transformations we need to streamline the lstm finn-onnx are satisfied.
-- Run 41_streamling.py to get the streamlined onnx file.
+- Run 41_streamling.py, and also 43, 45 to get the streamlined onnx file.
 - Inputs: sublstm_qcdq.onnx
+- Outputs: sublstm_finn_streamlined.onnx, subcnn_finn_streamlined.onnx, submlp_finn_streamlined.onnx
+# step 5
+This step is for construct weight header files for HLS coding.
+- In this step, run 51_weights_extraction.py to save the weights into .h files for HLS coding.
+- Inputs: sublstm_finn_streamlined.onnx, subcnn_finn_streamlined.onnx, submlp_finn_streamlined.onnx
-- Outputs: sublstm_finn_streamlined.onnx
+- Outputs: subcnn.h, sublstm.h, submlp.h